Click Fraud Prevention – Identify & Reduce Bot Traffic in Your Paid Ads

 1. Click Fraud Detection

-When it comes to mobile ad fraud detection, data analysis always has some reliable indications.
-It is important to understand that different metrics can hint at the presence of different attributes of frauds.
+When it comes to mobile ad fraud detection, data analysis can give some reliable indications.
+It is important to understand that abnormal metrics can hint at the presence of different types of frauds.
 To detect click fraud in your ad campaign, you can focus on the following attribution points:

 - IP Address